Epictek/BlazorBindings.AvaloniaBindings/Readme.md

 ## 📦 Using This Repository
 ### 🛠️ Building
-- Open `BlazorBindings.AvaloniaBindings.sln` in Visual Studio 2022
+- Open `BlazorBindings.Avalonia.sln` in Visual Studio 2022
 - Build solution

 ### 🪛 (Re-)Generate Blazor Wrappers
-Just run `BlazorBindings.AvaloniaBindings.ComponentGenerator` - all wrapper classes in `BlazorBindings.AvaloniaBindings` get updated.
+Just run `BlazorBindings.Avalonia.ComponentGenerator` - all wrapper classes in `BlazorBindings.Avalonia` get updated.

 #### 🌟 Register A New Avalonia Control With The Generator
-- Open `src/BlazorBindings.AvaloniaBindings/AttributeInfo.cs`
+- Open `src/BlazorBindings.Avalonia/AttributeInfo.cs`
 - Add new `GenerateComponent` attribute for new UI controls that are not yet supported
 - Run the generator